gaia-unlimited/community-workshop3/docs/content/venue.md

 ## Access

 PLNT is in the centre of Leiden and reachable by public transport.
 It is within walking distance from most of the accomodations.
+The bus stop closets to the venue is [Leiden Energiepark](https://maps.app.goo.gl/ie12ehTRnkrovQN88) which is serviced by bus numbers 45, 56, and 400.

 Don't hesitate to contact us if you need assistance or have questions.